Freddie Crittenden

-Freddie Crittenden III (born 3 August 1994) is an American athlete who specializes in the 110 metres hurdles.
+Freddie Crittenden III (born 3 August 1994) is a retired American athlete who specializes in the 110 metres hurdles.
 He won the silver medal in the 110 meters hurdles at the 2019 Pan American Games.

 Hurdling career

 Crittenden attended Utica High School in Shelby Township, Michigan.
 He ran for Syracuse University.
 At the end of this time at Syracuse he was a two-time First Team All-American and two-time Second Team All-American, and was named to the All-ACC team six times.

-Crittenden trains in Phoenix, Arizona.
-He is unsponsored and works a full-time job with an after-school care nonprofit.
+Crittenden trains in Phoenix, Arizona with the Phoenix Track Club.
+He is sponsored by Adidas and works a full-time job with an after-school care nonprofit.
 He received a $10,000 donation for training, healthcare, and travel from Boomerang Capital Partners through USATF's "Adopt an Athlete" program.
 In July 2024, he signed a contract with Adidas.

 Crittenden took 2nd at the 2024 US Olympic trials in the 110m hurdles to earn his first spot on an Olympic team, heading to Paris.

 In December 2024, it was announced that he had signed up for the inaugural season of the Michael Johnson-founded Grand Slam Track.

 Personal life

 Crittenden has seven siblings and is married to Tor Hawley Crittenden.
 He and his wife have a daughter who was born in July 2024.
+In 2026, he announced his retirement and has since pursued teaching and other ventures.